 - Students enrolled in AP English Language and Composition (Grade 11) have information about reading options provided to them in a Schoology course.
 The counseling office can assist students with Schoology course access.
 Questions regarding this material can be directed to Trish Annese (firstname.lastname@example.org), Julie Capossere (email@example.com) or Jenna Legault (firstname.lastname@example.org).
 The Schoology access code for AP Language and Composition is G6S5-RTCP-J8D25.
 Students will need access to Schoology, go to "My Courses," select "Join Course" and type in the code provided.
 Students are not joining a group; they are joining a course.

 - All other students are encouraged to read as much as possible, but no specific titles are required.
 Links to popular book lists are available below.

 Will students be tested on summer reading in September?

-- Only students in AP Literature will be assessed in September, but not without additional instruction.
+- Only students in AP Language and Literature can expect to be assessed in September, but not without additional instruction and support.
 All other students will benefit from summer reading because their reading skills will grow stronger; consequently, they will be more prepared for their upcoming academic courses.

 What types of books should students read over the summer?

-- While it may be tempting to get a jump on texts read during the school year, we discourage students from choosing core English texts as their summer reading to maintain the community experience of reading a text with your peers.
+- While it may be tempting to get a jump on texts read during the school year, we discourage students from choosing core English texts as their summer reading to maintain the community experience of reading a text with peers in a class.
 The Core Text List can be found here: https://www.bcsd.org/Page/15147